gitlabhq/gitlab-runner/docs/install/kubernetes.md

   - [your-image-pull-secret]

 ```
-Take note the of the format.
-The value is not prefixed by a tag.
+Take note of the format.
+The value is not prefixed by a 'name' tag as is the convention in k8s resources.

 ### Providing a custom certificate for accessing GitLab